 Geographic Information Systems (GIS Lab)

-The Department of Geosciences maintains a complete Geographic Information System which includes 20 licences of ArcView and ArcInfo GIS.
+The department maintains a complete Geographic Information System which includes 20 licences of ArcView and ArcInfo GIS.
 Over 30 UNIX workstations can be utilized for GIS purposes.
 The Department offers several courses in GIS including:

 - Introduction to GIS (ArcInfo)